ShadmehrBakhtiary/Portfolio/README.md

 ### 2. Sentiment Analysis for Amazon Comments

-* Classified comments into positive, negative sentiments using machine learning and deep learning methods such as Logistic Regression, CART, XGBoost, Naive Bayes, SVM, CNN, RNN, LSTM, ANN.
+* Classified comments into positive and negative sentiments using machine learning and deep learning methods such as Logistic Regression, CART, XGBoost, Naive Bayes, SVM, CNN, RNN, LSTM, ANN.

 ### 3. GUI Maze Game with online DFS Algorithm